libraryofcelsus/Aetherius_AI_Assistant/readme.md

 If you do not have a GPU see: [Public Oobabooga Api Colab](https://colab.research.google.com/github/libraryofcelsus/Aetherius_AI_Assistant/blob/main/Colab%20Notebooks/Oobabooga_Public_Api.ipynb)

 **Ui is out of date, it will be updated after the new sub-agent system is finished.
-For the most current version, use the discord bot.**
+For the most current version, use the discord bot.
+Gradio Ui is just for testing purposes.**

 **Oobabooga Text-Ui just changed how their api works.
 The most up to date version that works is snapshot-2023-10-29**